By Mayo Clinic Staff

 If you're concerned about a white coating or white spots on your tongue, contact your doctor or dentist.

-White tongue is generally harmless, and may be helped by brushing your tongue with a tongue scraper and drinking plenty of water.
+White tongue is generally harmless, and may be helped by gently brushing your tongue with a toothbrush or tongue scraper and drinking plenty of water.

 Make an appointment with your doctor or dentist if:

 - You're concerned about changes in your tongue

 - Your tongue hurts